 Endo at the Rotunda, White City*

-Housed in the former BBC Television Centre, where new residents, including Soho House, are helping turn this unloved part of West London into a entertainment destination, Endo at the Rotunda occupies a light, bright top floor space, dominated by a stunning bar crafted from 200-year-old hinoki wood.
-It’s a fitting surface on which to place chef Endo Kazutoshi’s ever-changing but always pretty-as-a-picture Omakase (i.e. no choice) dishes.
+Housed in the former BBC Television Centre, where new residents, including Soho House, are helping turn this unloved part of West London into an entertainment destination, Endo at the Rotunda occupies a light, bright top-floor space, dominated by a stunning bar crafted from 200-year-old hinoki wood.
+It’s a fitting surface on which to place chef Endo Kazutoshi’s ever-changing but always pretty-as-a-picture omakase (i.e. no choice) dishes.
 Served across a staggering 20 courses, this is the place to sample the centuries-old art of Edomae sushi from a true master.

 River Café, Hammersmith*

 The River Café’s pretty terrace is possibly London's worst-kept culinary secret, so securing an al fresco spot for lunch on a warm summer’s day is like finding gold in a silver mine.
 Prevail though, and you’ll find yourself privy to one of the capital’s most revered dining experiences.
 The team has been turning out sublime, authentically Italian dishes for more than 30 years, with a daily changing menu making the most of whatever happens to look particularly good that day.
 The pasta is a must, as is the mischievously named Chocolate Nemesis – the rare dish that never comes off the menu.